fi-muni/PA165/tasks/seminar-ws.md

 ## Seminar Spring-WS Tasks

 In this seminar we set-up a Spring-WS project and try the *"contract-first"* approach adopted in Spring for the development of webservices.
-You can see the complete solution in the branch [seminar-ws](https://github.com/fi-muni/PA165/tree/seminar-ws).

 **Task 01 (project build)**